zdeguzm53/Engineering4_Project/README.md

 - switch

 #### Schedule
-1. construct the base of the ferris wheel
+Week 1. construct the base of the ferris wheel